FIVE MOST SURPRISING FINDS

 The numbers tell a story that no political narrative can override.

-The discipline reform movement did not fail because its diagnosis was wrong.
-Racial bias in school discipline is real and worth addressing.
+Racial bias in school discipline is real and worth addressing, but the discipline reform movement did not fail because its diagnosis was wrong.
 The movement failed because it confused the elimination of consequences with the elimination of bias.
 The students who paid the price for that confusion were the same Black children the movement claimed to protect.

-A school without discipline is not a school.
-It is a holding facility.
-Calling that holding facility “equitable” does not make it so.
-It makes it a lie.
-The children trapped inside it know it is a lie.
-The adults who put them there refuse to admit it.
+A school without discipline is not a school but rather a holding facility, and labeling that facility “equitable” does not alter the situation—it upholds a lie instead.
+The children trapped inside know that truth.
+Adults who put them there refuse to admit it.